TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Fusing Inertial Measurements with and

-To tightly couple IMU measurements and frequency-of-contact from a camera in a sliding window manner, we setup a least squares problem over the $\tau$-constraint.
-The solution to this problem gives us the current depth of a point in the scene and gravitational acceleration in a fixed frame (camera frame at time $t=0$, commonly called start-of-service frame).
+To tightly couple IMU measurements and frequency-of-contact from a camera in a sliding window manner, we set up a least squares problem over the constraints.
+The solution is the depth of a point in the scene and the gravity direction.